-8.27 ASIC is concerned that there were numerous and serious conflicts of interest in relation to the investments made by the ASF in the Underlying Funds through the DPA structure.
-ASIC is further concerned that there was little or no acknowledgement of Trio's responsibilities to address these conflicts and O'Bryen failed to identify, manage and control these conflicts of interest.

-8.28 These conflicts arose from:

-- (a) Richard's company AAM acting as ASF's investment manager between 26 August 2005 and 22 December 2009 in circumstances where: - WGAM, a company controlled by Richard, acquired all the shares in AFM, the parent company of Trio, in 2003; - (ii) Richard was a director of Trio and a member of Trio's Investment Committee at the time AAM was appointed; - (iii) Richard was, at various times during AAM's engagement, a director of Trio's parent companies, AFM and WGAM, and a member of Trio's Investment Committee. - (b) the ASF investing, through AAM, in Tailwind, one of the Underlying Funds, when AAM was also the investment manager for Tailwind; - (c) the Underlying Funds being controlled by individuals who were either associated with Richard, had previously held roles with Trio or its parent companies, or held roles with EMA and GCSL.
+- 8.27 ASIC is concerned that there were numerous and serious conflicts of interest in relation to the investments made by the ASF in the Underlying Funds through the DPA structure.
+There was little or no acknowledgement of Trio's responsibilities to address these conflicts.
+Phillpott failed to identify, manage and control these conflicts of interest. - 8.28 These conflicts arose from: - (a) Richard's company AAM acting as ASF's investment manager between 26 August 2005 and 22 December 2009 in circumstances where: - (i) WGAM a company controlled by Richard acquired all the shares in AFM, the parent company of Trio, in 2003; - (ii) Richard was a director of Trio and a member of Trio's Investment Committee at the time AAM was appointed; - (iii) Richard was, at various times during AAM's engagement, a director of parent companies, AFM and WGAM, and a member of Trio's Investment Committee. - (b) the ASF investing, through AAM, in Tailwind, one of the Underlying Funds, when AAM was also the investment manager for Tailwind; - (c) the Underlying Funds being controlled by individuals who were either associated with Richard, had previously held roles with Trio or its parent companies, or held roles with EMA and GCSL.